 ‘Blue Banister’ celebrates Americana.
 Del Rey sings of Oklahoma and heartbreak.
 It echoes the minimalist Heart-of-America tone Del Rey has increasingly moved towards on recent releases.

 ‘Wildflower Wildfire’ is a ballad dealing with the intimate details of a relationship.
 The song teases what may be biographical snippets about Del Rey herself.
-During the song Lana sings about her tempestuous relationship with her mother and writing poetry on prescription bipolar medication lithium.
+During the song, Lana sings about her tempestuous relationship with her mother and writing poetry on prescription bipolar medication lithium.
 From the little that is known of Del Rey’s mysterious past and struggles with mental health, these lyrics certainly fit the bill.

 “I was looking for the father I wanted back,” Del Rey begins on ‘Text Book’.
 Here Del Rey continues to talk about a father complex.
 She also makes a cryptic reference to participation in 2020’s Black Lives Matter protests.
-Could Blue Banister be an album which reveals more of these long-speculated-over details on Del Rey’s past?
-It is is possible.
+Could Blue Banister be an album that reveals more of these long-speculated-over details on Del Rey’s past?
+It is possible.
 Though given that Del Rey’s lyrics shift between fact and fantasy, they are not always to be taken at face value.

 Lana Del Rey remains a mystery

 Del Rey seems keenly interested in maintaining an air of mystery about her work.
 This can be seen in ‘Text Book’, which closes with a shift into the allegorical referencing of Ol’ Man River.
-This is a local nickname form America’s Mississippi River and the subject matter for a popular 1920s showtune of the same name.
+This is a local nickname from America’s Mississippi River and the subject matter for a popular 1920s showtune of the same name.